cmake-js/cmake-js/share/cmake/README.md

 If the module is appended via the CLI as above, then builders may activate `CMakeJS.cmake` programatically by calling `include(CMakeJS)` in their CMake project.

-Alternatively to using the module path on the CLI and activating the module programmatically, they can instead `include("${CMAKE_CURRENT_LIST_DIR}/node_modules/cmake-js/share/cmake/CMakeJS.cmake")` and the module will be activated on inclusion.

 `CMakeJS.cmake` exports the following CMake targets for linkage options:

 ```